koompi/wiki.koompi.org/Code of Conduct (Contributor).md

 Sorting, categorizing, and moving articles around have become a major task for the team.
 Please make sure you create a new file with the exact feature name.

 ### Complaining
-If you have any feedback or complaints about the existing feature, please leave a message  through our **issue section.**
+If you have any feedback or complaints about the existing feature, please leave a message  through our **Github project issue board.**

 ### Maintainer
 Each project has **maintainers** whose role is to organize, maintain, and overlook each project.
 When there are issues, the maintainers will notify the relevant team through the **Github project issue board.** Therefore, if you have any issues and you want to contact the team, the maintainer would be the first guy you must contact.